Raymond De Young Ph.D.

 We must learn to respond to diminishing material and energy abundance while we address climate disruption caused by our past consumption.
 This bio-physical reality is inevitable.
 What is not inevitable, however, is the nature of our response.
 I’m heartened by Antonio Gramsci’s notion of a “pessimism of the intellect; optimism of the will.”
 While the resource descent we face will be historic, so too can be our response.

 The depth of the required response is unprecedented.
 It is needed, even overdue, but it will be hard.
-It does not entail collapse, but rather a descent to a lower level of social complexity.
+It does not entail collapse, but rather a descent to a lower level of behavioral and social complexity.
 To have a gentler transition we need to accept a slower and simpler pattern of living.
 We must plan for, motivate, and maintain deep, yet meaningful, behavior change starting with each of us, where we are, now.
 Shall we start the transitions needed while we still have a surplus of social, psychological and resource capital, or wait until our options expire?

 1. Planning for foundational sustainability: Transitioning quickly to the local.

 We can pursue localization, a process compatible with a viable and meaningful existence on a finite planet.

 We can draw on deeper forms of motivation to promote environmentally responsible behavior, including intrinsic motivation and our fascination with building and maintaining competence.